Skip to main content

 Windmill syncs data in the background automatically.
 You don’t need to manually trigger syncs or refresh pages to see new data.

-Data freshness expectations
+Data visibility expectations

 Responses to Windy When team members respond to Windy in Slack, those responses populate in the Windmill Dashboard within an hour of being sent.
 Integration activity Most integration activity (commits, issues, documents, meetings) appears in Windmill within one to two hours of occurring in the source system.
-HRIS updates Changes to your org chart or employee roster typically sync within 24 hours of being updated in your HRIS.
+HRIS updates Changes to your org chart or employee roster typically sync within 1 hours of being updated in your HRIS.
 Meeting transcripts Transcripts sync hourly, but there’s typically a one-hour delay after a meeting ends before the transcript becomes available in the source system (Zoom, Google Meet, etc.).
 Factor in both delays:

 • Meeting ends at 2:00 PM